Run process

 run_process('./path/to/dir', target=foobar, args=(1, 2), callback=callback)

-function, changes can be accessed from within the target function,
+As well as using a callback function, changes can be accessed from within the target function,

-using the WATCHFILES_CHANGES
+using the WATCHFILES_CHANGES environment variable.

 from watchfiles import run_process